 - Eat nutrient-packed foods that give you energy like nuts, seeds, lean proteins (go for organic, grass-fed meats and wild-caught fish when possible), dark leafy greens, avocado, beans, and easy-to-digest fiber like oats.

 Fibromyalgia Sufferers Find Hope and Healing with Upper Cervical Chiropractic Care

-While there is still much to be understood about fibromyalgia, it is not as much of a mystery condition now as it has been in decades past.
+While there is still much to know about fibromyalgia, it is not as much of a mystery condition now.
 Fibromyalgia will often develop following a traumatic event like a physical injury, emotional stress, PTSD, surgery, illness, or infection.
 It is thought to arise from a change in the way the brain perceives and processes pain signals.
-This is the link as to why many have found success with upper cervical chiropractic care – upper cervical care seeks to optimize brain-body communication by addressing the number one area where that normal function can be disturbed.
+This is the link as to why many have found success with upper cervical chiropractic care.
+Upper cervical care seeks to optimize brain-body communication by addressing the number one area where that normal function can be disturbed.

 Upper cervical chiropractors focus on the uppermost vertebra in the spine, the atlas.
 Under normal circumstances, the atlas protects the brainstem and ensures normal processing of signals traveling between the brain and body.
-However, if due to an accident, injury, or wear and tear, the atlas misaligns, it can impact normal neurological function, blood flow, and cerebrospinal fluid flow.
-Fibromyalgia sufferers have experienced relief or even complete remission of symptoms by working with an upper cervical chiropractor to gently realign the atlas and allow the body to begin to heal and function normally.
-Most practitioners offer an obligation-free consultation so you may learn more about this unique, effective, and lasting approach to the restoration of health and quality of life.
+However, if the atlas misaligns, it can impact the central nervous system.
+Fibromyalgia sufferers have experienced relief or even complete remission of symptoms by working with an upper cervical chiropractor.
+Gentle realignment of the atlas allows the body to begin to heal and function normally.
+Most practitioners offer an obligation-free consultation so you may learn more about this unique, effective, and lasting approach.